gordonfreeman3796/IT4079-20162-Parser/README.md

 Complete all the TODO functions and re-implement compileArguments or compileExpression function using syntax diagrams of KPL.
 ### Finished tasks
 Minh has finished all the TODO functions with BNF grammar rules and the whole project can be complied completely with "make" in Linux.

+Either compileArguments or compileExpression function has been reimplemented using KPL syntax diagrams.
 ### Unfinished tasks
-Neither compileArguments nor compileExpression function have been reimplemented using KPL syntax diagrams.
+Nothing.
 ## Demo
 ### Prerequisites
 The project should be compiled by "make" and executed on Linux shell.